Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 We don't want to include unused css an javascript.
 For the components you want to use uncomment the component's
 1. sass in /assets/scss/foundation/_foundation.scss
 2. javascript in the gulpfile.js in the javascript task

+Customize the variables used by Foundation in the settings file located in /assets/scss/foundation/.

+Place your custom sass in the subfolders of /assets/scss/.
+These folders follow the [SMACSS](https://smacss.com/) architecture.
+This should be the most scalable solution - from small to very large sites.

 ### Deploy your site
 Rsync ist used here to sync our local _site with the remote host.
 Adjust the SSH-USER, SSH-HOST and REMOTE-PATH in the Makefile.